lorentzben/labnotebook/content/blog/2023-01-10-downstream.md

 Can we use a mock community to describe the common taxa in the different chicken gut segments AND can we use that community to benchmark the pipeline we have developed?

-### Jackwood Parser

-I have been working on annotating the powerpoint this morning.
-I was able to finish annotating the powerpoint.
-Now it's time to examine the code itself.
-Finished adding comments to the code and pushed up to github.

 ### Visualize Ampliseq

 ### Stat 6220

-- added quizzes homework and project to calendar

 ### Todos for Tomorrow: